At 4 years old, Nazifa hadn’t spent much time outside of the clay and straw hut where she lived.

 Operation Smile Ethiopia volunteer Ruth Emmanuel helped Sherab get Nazifa first aid care for the wound at the hospital and found them a place to stay for the night.

-After four years of hoping for a better life for his daughter, Sherab left the mission with Nazifa wondering if there would be a second chance for her to get surgery again.
+After four years of hoping for a better life for his daughter, Sherab left the program with Nazifa wondering if there would be a second chance for her to get surgery again.

 Six months later, Operation Smile returned to Jimma, which was even closer to Nazifa’s home in southwestern Ethiopia.

-Sherab traveled with Nazifa to the mission site, holding her hand tightly and not letting go of her, even for a second.
+Sherab traveled with Nazifa to the program site, holding her hand tightly and not letting go of her, even for a second.

 Today, Nazifa spends most of her time playing with friends from her community.
 The bullying and teasing she once endured has come to an end, and she's enrolled in school, learning how to read and write for the first time.